Larry Beinfest: Early life and playing career

-Early front office career
+Front office career

-In 1989, Beinfest began his career in Major League Baseball as a Player Development and Scouting Assistant in the minor league operations of the Seattle Mariners.
+In 1989, Beinfest began his career in Major League Baseball as a player development and scouting assistant in the minor league operations of the Seattle Mariners.
 He helped coordinate the Mariners' farm system, organized spring training, and dealt with equipment problems, medical arrangements, and scouting schedules.
-The Mariners promoted Beinfest to Assistant Director of Player Development in 1994.
-Starting in 1996, Beinfest climbed his way up through the Mariners' front office receiving promotions in three straight years.
-He became the Mariners' Minor League Director in 1996, Director of Player Development in 1997, and then Assistant to the Vice President of Baseball Operations in 1998.
-In 2000, Beinfest joined the Montreal Expos as its Assistant General Manager.
-He held that position for two years and served as the Interim General Manager of the Expos from October 2001 to February 2002.
+The Mariners promoted Beinfest to assistant director of player development in 1994.

+Starting in 1996, Beinfest climbed his way up through the Mariners' front office, receiving promotions for three years.
+He became the Mariners' minor league director in 1996, director of player development in 1997, and then assistant to the vice president of baseball operations in 1998.
+In 2000, Beinfest joined the Montreal Expos as its assistant general manager.
+He held that position for two years and served as the interim general manager of the Expos from October 2001 to February 2002.

 General manager of Marlins

 Following an ownership change, the then-Florida Marlins, led by new owner Jeffrey Loria, hired Beinfest as its general manager and senior vice president on February 12, 2002.

-Through a number of trades and free agent acquisitions, Beinfest built upon the Marlins' existing foundation of young talent and improved the roster into an eventual World Series champion in 2003.
+Through a number of trades and free agent acquisitions, Beinfest built upon the Marlins' existing foundation into a 2003 World Series.
 In 2002, Beinfest traded for Dontrelle Willis, who would become the 2003 NL Rookie of the Year.
-Prior to the 2003 season, Beinfest acquired Juan Pierre, who would later be named the team's most valuable player that year, and also signed catcher Iván Rodríguez, who would lead the Marlins in RBI in the 2003 Playoffs.
+Prior to the 2003 season, Beinfest acquired Juan Pierre, who would later be regarded as the team's most valuable player that year, and also signed catcher Iván Rodríguez, who would lead the Marlins in RBI in the 2003 Playoffs.

 On May 11, 2003, Beinfest replaced manager Jeff Torborg with Jack McKeon.
 The Marlins went 75–49 under McKeon's leadership, finished with a final record of 91–71, and made the playoffs by clinching the NL Wild Card.
-Before the 2003 trade deadline, Beinfest made two key trades that strengthened the Marlins for its championship run.
+Before the 2003 trade deadline, Beinfest made two key trades for the Marlins in its championship run.
 He traded for then-American League saves leader and closer Ugueth Urbina, who recorded saves in Games 1 and 5 of the 2003 World Series.
-And after third baseman Mike Lowell broke his left hand on August 30, Beinfest acquired Jeff Conine just before the midnight deadline on August 31, 2003.
+After third baseman Mike Lowell broke his left hand on August 30, Beinfest acquired Jeff Conine just before the midnight deadline on August 31, 2003.

-The Marlins defeated the San Francisco Giants, 3-1 in four games in the 2003 NLDS, and the Chicago Cubs, 4-3 in seven games in the 2003 NLCS, to win the 2003 NL Pennant.
-In the 2003 World Series, the Marlins became the champion of Major League Baseball by defeating the AL Pennant winning New York Yankees 4-2 in six games.
-Following their championship season, Baseball America named the Marlins Organization of the Year and the Negro Leagues Baseball Museum recognized Beinfest as the 2003 winner of the Rube Foster Legacy Award for NL Executive of the Year.
+The Marlins defeated the San Francisco Giants, 3–1 in four games in the 2003 NLDS, and the Chicago Cubs, 4–3 in seven games in the 2003 NLCS, to win the 2003 NL Pennant.
+In the 2003 World Series, the Marlins became the champions of Major League Baseball by defeating the New York Yankees 4–2 in six games.
+Following their championship season, Baseball America named the Marlins Organization of the Year, and the Negro Leagues Baseball Museum recognized Beinfest as the 2003 winner of the Rube Foster Legacy Award for NL Executive of the Year.